Lower School Curriculum By Grade

 WHAT ARE THE HOURS?

 For the younger students the day will end with lunch, whereas older students stay for afternoon classes.
-We consider the Farm Classroom as a seed program, and by working closely with the whole faculty at Summerfield we are striving to inform and inspire each other’s work so that we can cultivate an education that meets today’s students.
+The Farm Class program works closely with the whole faculty at Summerfield, striving to inform and inspire each other’s work so that we can cultivate an education that meets today’s students.

 WHAT IS TUITION?